oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 To see what happens if the readiness probe does not work we can simply undeploy the stock manager service.

-- First let's check it's running fine  (replace the IP address with the one for your service, and be prepared for a short delay as we'd just restarted everything)
+- First let's check it's running fine  (replace the <external IP> with the one for your service, and be prepared for a short delay as we'd just restarted everything)
-  -  `curl -i -k -X GET -u jack:password https://987.123.456.789/store/stocklevel
+  -  `curl -i -k -X GET -u jack:password https://<external IP>/store/stocklevel

 ```
 HTTP/1.1 200 OK